AndreasChristensen89/salary_struggle/README.md

 - Make ending to game - good + fail - DONE
 - Create messages in game - needs z-index - DONE
 - In conversation overlay, penalty hide is removed a bit too early - DONE
+- Business + SEO criteria - DONE
+- Change checkout page resign for items - DONE

 - Redesign product, item, and interviewer detail pages
-- Business + SEO criteria
-- Change checkout page resign for items
 - Add that endurance is not added to fight and that max endurance is 24
 - Remove all print and console.log statements
 - Add added specific img dimension in interviewer all and detail page for big boss due to image being wider